Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 - Download latest **SQL Server Management Studio** [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
 - Download and install the latest **Docker Tools** from [here](https://docs.docker.com/docker-for-windows/install/)
 - Download the **eShopOnWeb Project** from [here](https://demowebst.blob.core.windows.net/sharecode/eShopOnWebNetCore2.0.zip)
+- Provison and deploy an AKS Cluster in Azure.
+[Here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) is a refernce on creating AKS cluster in Azure

 ## Steps
 1. Check in the code for eWebShop in in VSTS.
 You can create a separate branch other than the main branch